If you could pack your bags and go anywhere in the world right now, where would you go?

 Otherwise read on! 🙂

-If you’ve been following me and my travels for a while, you might remember me telling you about The Paradise Pack last year.
+If you’ve been following me and my travels for a while, you might remember me telling you about The Paradise Pack the last few years.

 It’s only up for 7 days per year.